sighupio/fury-kubernetes-kong/katalog/kong-enterprise/README.md

 3. Inspect the download packages under `./vendor/katalog/kong`.

-4. To deploy a working kong enterprise you need to patch the following :
+4. To deploy a working kong enterprise you need to define a `kustomization.yaml` file and patch the following :

 ```yaml
 resources: